ETHRoboticsClub/piper-robot-server/deployment/DEPLOYMENT.md

 - **Always use the `deploy-setup.sh` script** to generate properly configured files
 - **Never edit the generated files directly** - they will be overwritten when you re-run the script
 - **Template files are preserved** - you can run the script multiple times safely
-- **The conda environment must be named `tactile-teleop`**
+- **Python 3 must be available and dependencies installed**

 The script automatically:

-1. Auto-detects your environment (user, paths, conda installation)
+1. Auto-detects your environment (user, paths, Python installation)
-2. Validates that the `tactile-teleop` conda environment exists
+2. Validates that the `tactile_teleop` module is available
 3. Replaces all placeholders with detected values
 4. Creates deployment-ready configuration files
 5. Provides complete deployment instructions